Content Marketing Strategy: How to Create Killer Campaigns

 See what I did there?
 Spotted the keyword (well, the keywords)?
 Yep, it wasn’t very subtle, was it.
 A example is Sami from UppercutSEO, a leading SEO Company, states that SEO and Outsource Link Building is important to content marketing, but if you really want to succeed at content marketing, you need to create content marketing pieces that are natural.
 Content marketing is about balance, and good content marketing needs to always put the reader first.

-Unfortunately, many blog content reads like this:impossible to read articles stuffed with keywords, written for a Google robot rather than an actual human.
-So when you’re writing your content, it’s important to keep SEO in perspective.
+Unfortunately, many blog content reads like this: impossible to read articles stuffed with keywords, written for a Google robot rather than an actual human.
+Instead of cramming in keywords, rephrase sentences to sound natural and engaging for your readers.
+There are AI writing tools such as Editpad Paragraph Generator that work on NLP techniques and can better understand human language.
+So, they would help in creating text that works for content marketing strategies and covers many aspects.
+When you’re writing your content, it’s important to keep SEO in perspective.

 Yes, keywords can boost your article’s SEO ranking, particularly when placed in hotspots such as headlines and subheadings.
 But there’s no point getting your article high up on the Google charts if no human wants to read it.